InboundSugar866/File-Mangement-System-V2/README.md

 - Django Admin Interface: Provides site administrators with the ability to view, add, edit, and delete any file or user on the application.

 Warning: for security reasons, the user must be part of a group to view and edit files and tags (named Standard here).

+I used the ```drf_spectacular``` for better usage of the api.

+Please note that in order to upload or modify a file, using PostMan is necessary as Swagger did not allow me to place hyperlinks as easily.
+All the rest is accessible through Swagger.